Hidden Haunted Wonders of the Great Wall of China

 These protections were built upon by various dynasties throughout the centuries, with construction reaching its peak in the Ming dynasty at around 1368-1644 C.E when they built the walls we know of today.

 It is estimated that more than 1 million people ended their life on the wall to protect their homeland, and many are claiming it is these people that are haunting the wall today, patrolling the walls, watching for enemies and marching for their country.
+Could it be that one of the most well known human structures is also haunted?

 The Great Wall of China is the longest man-made structure in the world and stretches for 8,850 km.
 It is over 6,000 km long when it takes into account all branches and spurs of the wall, making it far longer than originally thought.
 It follows a rugged terrain along mountain ridges stretching across northern China, with an average height of 8 meters and reaching up to 15-20 meters as it climbs mountains.